 A great car chase isn't just about cars racing through streets; it's about properly escalating conflict between characters.

-Here are our picks for the best movie car chase scenes and what they did right to get our blood pumping.
-(We’re excluding the James Bond and Fast & Furious movies, given that they’re both built on their crazy car chases in every movie.)
+Here are my picks for the best movie car chase scenes and what they did right to get the blood pumping.

 15. Drive (2011)